fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 )
 ```

-Aditionally, we can simplify the Button component once more by just declaring the return statement in one line:
+Additionally, we can simplify the Button component once more by just declaring the return statement in one line:

 ```js
 const Button = ({ onClick, text }) => <button onClick={onClick}>{text}</button>